FunkFrog/ShareSuite/PreviousVersions.md

 Versions older then 5 prior are no longer listed on the mod's README, and will be here after each update.

+`2.0.1`
+- Fixed an issue regarding Scavengers dropping less items than intended.
+- Fixed an issue where other mods were unable to access shared money while inside the bazaar.

 `2.0.0`
 - The mod turns 1 year old in a handful of days!
 Happy birthday, ShareSuite!
 Thank you, everyone, for your continued support of the mod <3
 - **MAJOR** Full completion of the Shared Equipment system